Every LEAF Day Brings Change

 LEAF is an environmental organization that has fully integrated regenerative agricultural practices into our gardens to restore soil health, to fight climate change and to help fix the food system.
 We have also taken the next step to incorporate regenerative design to reduce use of resources and to impact our environment and our community positively.
 So what does all this mean?

 Simply said, in linear design resources are extracted, used, and discarded as waste, i.e. buying "fast fashion", quickly discarded cheap clothing made of synthetic fabrics.
 In circular design, the goal is to maintain value by minimizing waste by reusing, repurposing, and recycling, i.e. buying second hand, selling or donating clothing.
-In regenerative design the focus is on holistic sustainability, restoring natural resources and promoting social well-being i.e. buying less, buying organic fabrics and sustainable brands, and donating to organizations that repurpose with a purpose like Bra Recyclers or
+In regenerative design the focus is on holistic sustainability, restoring natural resources and promoting social well-being i.e. buying less, buying organic fabrics and sustainable brands, and donating to organizations that repurpose with a purpose like Bra Recyclers or Dress for Success.

 LEAF and Regenerative Design - Our Worm Bin Farm